UO-OACISS/apex/README.rst

   the path to RCR, or set the `RCR_ROOT` environment variable.
 -DUSE\_TCMALLOC
   TRUE or *FALSE*.
 TCMalloc is a heap management library distributed as part of Google perftools.
 For more information, see https://github.com/gperftools/gperftools.
 TCMalloc provides faster memory performance in multithreaded environments.
--DTCMALLOC\_ROOT
+-DGPERFTOOLS\_ROOT
-  path to TCMalloc, or set the `TCMALLOC_ROOT` environment variable before running cmake.
+  path to gperftools (TCMalloc), or set the `GPERFTOOLS_ROOT` environment variable before running cmake.
 -DUSE\_JEMALLOC
   TRUE or `FALSE`.
 JEMalloc is a heap management library.
 For more information, see http://www.canonware.com/jemalloc/.
 JEMalloc provides faster memory performance in multithreaded environments.
 -DJEMALLOC\_ROOT